briancaffey/flux-plugin-for-g-assist/README.md

 | `INVOKEAI_BOARD_ID` | `"my-gallery-board"`, `"flux-gallery"` | No |
 | `COMFYUI_URL` | `"http://localhost:8188"`, `"http://192.168.1.100:8188"` | No |

-*Required only when using NVIDIA hosted Flux service (`FLUX_NIM_URL` starts with "https://ai.api.nvidia.com", e.g. https://ai.api.nvidia.com/v1/genai/black-forest-labs/flux.1-dev)
+*Required only when using NVIDIA hosted Flux service (`FLUX_DEV_NIM_URL` starts with "https://ai.api.nvidia.com", e.g. https://ai.api.nvidia.com/v1/genai/black-forest-labs/flux.1-dev)
 **Required only when using local NIM server

 ## Using the Flux.1-dev NVIDIA NIM for text-to-image generation